-We have purpose-built nursing skills labs in both our Colchester and Southend campuses.
-We offer excellent physical and online resources in terms of libraries, computer labs, datasets, archives and other research materials.
+We have purpose-built nursing skills labs at both our Colchester and Southend campuses to meet the needs of a growing and lively School.
+We offer excellent physical and online resources in terms of libraries, computer labs, data-sets, archives and other research materials.

-Successful completion of our BSc Nursing (Mental Health) Work-Based Learning, leads to eligibility to apply for registration with the Nursing and Midwifery Council (NMC) on the Professional Register as a “Registered Mental Health Nurse” allowing you to practise as a nurse in the UK.
+Successful completion of our BSc Nursing (Adult) leads to eligibility to apply for registration with the Nursing and Midwifery Council (NMC) on the Professional Register as a “Registered Adult Nurse” allowing you to practise as a nurse in the UK.

 Our published entry requirements are a guide and we welcome applications from those who have achieved one of the below level 3 qualifications with lower grades but meet our GCSE Maths and English (or equivalent) requirements.

 GCSE: Mathematics and English Language C/4.
 Acceptable alternatives to our GCSE Maths and English requirements are listed further down this page.

 Plus one of the following: